Best practices

 | OPERATOR | ACTUAL HITS | RELATIVE TIME | ABSOLUTE TIME |

-Indexing queries
+Indexing

 It is important to note that indexing in a database is dependent on the actual dataset stored in the database.
 The general rule is that the properties that have high cardinality should be used as indexes.
 If you index a low cardinality property, such as gender or boolean, you won't get a lot of performance benefits.
 On top of that, you will have higher memory usage and slow down write operations.

-Here is a simple query:
+Here is an example of a simple query:

 memgraph> PROFILE MATCH (n) RETURN n;